 The fourth of five brothers, Pingeon grew up on a farm outside the remote village of Hauteville-Lompnes in the Jura mountains.
 He joined the Vélo Club Hauteville-Lompnes where Joseph Carrara, a future Giro stage winner and Volta a Catalunya winner, was an early team mate.
 Pingeon’s path to the peloton was not the usual story of a young rider bounding up through the ranks of the sport.
 Pingeon left school and trained as a plumber which later led to the nickname of le plombier zingeur.
 This was not a flattering title nor was his other nickname, le grand échassier which translates as the “big stork” or “wader” on account of his long thin legs.
 Only later did he earn the affectionate term of Pin-pin as sidekick to Raymond “Pou-pou” Poulidor.

 Pingeon never had it easy.
 His first attempt to get a racing licence was thwarted by a doctor who detected a cardiac arrhythmia and refused to sign the paperwork.
 Undaunted Pingeon found another medic, only they said the same.
 Seeking a third opinion he found a medic with a ready rubberstamp.
 According to a biography (“Roger Pingeon” by Roger Guillerminet) he joined a decent regional team but was called up for military service and returned to find the team had folded.
 Pingeon resumed work as a plumber and married Dany with whom he’d have two children.
-He kept riding and took a three month break off his work as a plumber in a make or break chance to get results riding as an indépendant, a full-time rider outside of the structure of a professional team.
-The focus worked as he got results and a contract with the Peugeot team, albeit on the minimum wage or “misery” in his own words.
+He kept riding and took a three month pause from plumbing in a make-or-break move to get results riding as an indépendant, a full-time rider outside of the structure of a professional team.
+The focus worked as he got results and then a contract with the Peugeot team, albeit on the minimum wage, or “misery” in his own words.